oxanamar/Jenga-Consulting/README.md

 ### Step 2: Open the Project
 Simply open the index.html file in your preferred browser to view the website locally.

-### Step 3: View the Live Site
-You can also view the live site at: [Jenga Consulting Website](https://jenga-consulting.netlify.app/)

 <br><br>

 😊 Thank you for visiting!